 - supply disruptions in key oil producing countries;

 OPECto set and maintain production levels and pricing;

-- trade restrictions, trade protection measures or price controls;
+- trade restrictions, trade protection measures, price controls, or trade disputes;

 - foreign ownership restrictions;